 Transmittance and Reflectance

 TransmittanceThe radiant energy when it is measured in terms of monochromatic components, it becomes the function of the wavelength.
-So the when this quantity comes into visual sensation then it becomes the term with the adjective spectral, like spectral radiance.
-But there are some ratios they are commonly used with same term but differ in the effective field.
+So when this quantity comes into visual sensation then it becomes the term with the adjective spectral, like spectral radiance.
+But there are some ratioswhich are commonly used with same term but differ in the effective field.
 Examples- Transmittance, Reflectance etc.

 Transmittance is the ratio of the transmitted radiant or luminous flux to the incident radiance of the luminous flux.
 Transmittance is denoted as T.

-Here transcript t refers the transmitted and subscript i refer to the incident flux.
-The total transmittance (T) of a medium or any object has two components; they are regular transmittance (Tr) and the diffuse transmittance (Td).
+Here transcript t refers to the transmitted and subscript i refers to the incident flux.
+The total transmittance (T) of a medium or any object has two components; namely regular transmittance (Tr) and the diffuse transmittance (Td).
 Suppose radiant flux or luminous flux travels through a sample.
 Now according to the Snell’s Law the exit angle can be predicted from the Entry angle.
-The transmittance is referred to the regular transmittance.
+The transmittance is referred as regular transmittance.

 Here the specified radiating source should be used when employing photometric technique.
 Photometric transmittance (Tv) can be computed from the knowledge of the spectral transmittance T(λ) and relative spectral distribution of the specified source Φ(λ) as follows : V(λ) is the relative Photopic luminous Efficacy.